nagyistge/suicomics-flash/README.md

 ### License

-This software is released under the ASL license.
+This software is released under the Apache License, Version 2.0.
+See the LICENSE file for details.